 Ivana Follová Atelier

-This boutique has a number of innovative clothing designs, most of which are understated yet incredibly original.
+This boutique has some innovative clothing designs, most of which are understated yet incredibly original.
 A highlight is the selection of really unusual hats and headpieces the store offers.
 It’s located on Mezibranská 9, New Town, with the closest Metro station being Můzeum.
-It’s open from 9am-2pm.
-Monday-Friday, or you can book an appointment.
+It’s open from 9 am-2 pm.
+Monday-Friday or by appointment.
 Visit the website at www.ivanafollova.cz.

 La Femme Mimi

-This fashionable store sells clothes that combine both European and Asian styles, most of which are made from materials imported from the Far East.
+This fashionable store sells clothes that combine European and Asian styles, most of which are made from materials imported from the Far East.
 It also sells loads of different accessories and handbags too.
 The shop is in Havelská 1, Old Town and the closest Metro station is Můstek.
-It is open every day from 10am-6:30pm and the website is www.lafemmemimi.com.
+It is open every day from 10 am-6:30 pm, and the website is www.lafemmemimi.com.

-As the name suggests, Vintage sells clothes from days gone by, ranging from informal attire through to fancy designs.
+As the name suggests, Vintage sells clothes from days gone by, ranging from informal attire to fancy designs.
 They also design their own clothing, inspired by fashions of yesteryear.
 It’s located on Michalská 18, Old Town, with the closest Metro station being Staroměstská.
-The opening hours are Monday-Friday 11 am-7pm, Saturday 11am-6pm, Sunday 12pm-5pm.
+The opening hours are Monday-Friday 11 am-7 pm, Saturday 11 am-6 pm, Sunday 12 pm-5 pm.
 Visit their website at www.vintage-clothes.cz.